-Holi embodies a bond of warm love, happiness, feeling of proximity and victory.
+Holi embodies a bond of warm love, happiness, the feeling of proximity, and victory.
 It has rejoiced on the destruction of distrust, untruth, and depravity.
-In addition, Holi is mostly glorified by Hindu, Sheikh, Jain, and Buddhist of both Nepal and India.
+In addition, Holi is mostly glorified by Hindu, Sheikh, Jain, and Buddhists of both Nepal and India.

 People having Hindu origin throughout different Diaspora from the world assimilate Holi.
 It has no longer been a carnival of Hindus only but also been for non-Hindu too.

-Holi is celebrated right before a day of Holika’s (sister of a demon king, Hiranyakasyapu) death.
+Holi is celebrated right before the day of Holika’s (sister of a demon king, Hiranyakasyapu) death.